WHAT IS IT?

 The ground has a medium aroma that suggests sweetness without sugar.
 Korintje is mellow and much sweeter than other varieties, with less bite and less flavor, which means that you tend to use more of it.
 That makes it a fave with the spice vendors.
 If you’re looking for a more subtle cinnamon aromatically, this is your choice.

 Kortinje is of Indonesian origin.
 It is the bark of an evergreen tree that grows, wild up to 23 ft. / 7 m. in height.
+It’s one of the more common forms of cinnamon that you will find available in Indonesia, Malaysia, Singapore, and across North America.
+Madagascar now provides some of it to the big North American spice producers.

 - American baked goods – Cookies, cakes, pies, cinnamon rolls